aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

-#  Guidance for building aggregations for dynamodb tables using amazon dynamodb streams on aws
+#  Guidance for building aggregations for Dynamodb tables using Amazon Dynamodb streams on AWS

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.

 ## Table of Content (required)